build3r/TodayILearned/stoic_lessons/lessons_2021.md

 92. May 29: Our bodies and minds are meant to do meaningful work without which we don't feel a sense of purpose.
 93. May 30: Busyness != Productiveness.
 Evaluate what you are doing, why, and where accomplishing it will take you.
 If you don'r have good answer then stop.
 94. May 31: Your job on the earth is to be a good person.
+95. Jun 01: If you have purpose in mind, then nothing can stop, even when it is disrupted the mind can redirect the path to acheive it.
+96. Jun 02: When you look at the big picture (a birds eye view) the day to day stuggles are petty and you will get a clear prespective of things.
+97. Jun 03: Flexibility and determination are part of stoicism.
+If one thing doesn't work then thry something else.
+98. Jun 04:  Life was never meant to be fair, so instead of complaining make the best of it.
+99. Jun 05: Succumbing to self-pity does nothing but sap more energy out of you.
+Do something about your problem.
+100. Jun 06: Just because you started one path doesn't mean that you need to stick to it forever.
+If it clear that it not working there is no harm in chaning the path.
+But also being non-committal and indulging the change is also not good.